 - Recognize when things are getting better or worse

 An eating disorder is a constantly moving target, and getting from day to day can be a major undertaking.
 But if you don’t have a tool to pull yourself up from the weeds and see the big picture, you can’t make strategic decisions.
 And impulsive decisions based on your feelings alone are often much less effective than decisions that are made in a more strategic manner.
-A log that tracks eating disorder symptoms and treatment will help you keep everything straight.
+A log that tracks symptoms and eating disorder treatment will help you keep everything straight.

 Why keep an eating disorder treatment log?